bimalka98/Autonomous-Mobile-Robot-Physical-Implementation/README.md

 This folder contains the latest stable version of the Arduino code tested and debugged by the team.

 ### Arduino Sketches
-This folder contains the most fundamental Arduino sketches for various sub tasks encountered while designing the robot.
+This folder contains the most fundamental Arduino sketches for various sub-tasks encountered while designing the robot.
 Ex:
 * Drive a Servo motor
 * Drive a DC motor through L298N motor driver
 * Drive a DC motor through VNH5019A Motor Driver-POLOLU